-Boyes Boulevard Bridge Replacement – Sonoma County
+Boyes Boulevard Bridge Replacement – Sonoma County, CA

 Sonoma County’s Boyes Boulevard Bridge Replacement Project is replacing the deteriorating and seismically vulnerable existing two-span, steel girder bridge, which was constructed in 1955 over Sonoma Creek.